- Tips

 Symptoms of hearing loss in infants

-- He seems surprised by loud, sudden noises
+- Appears surprised by loud, sudden sounds

 Copyright © Baltrade